 The purpose of this study was to improve the expression and purification of the toxic chimeric protein p28-NRC.
-There are various strategies to increase expression of toxic peptides and proteins in E. coli such as using fusion tags and modification of expression conditions[18] In this study, we cloned the toxic chimeric protein gene in pET32a to examine the possibility of protein expression with Trx tag.
-Furthermore, the possibility of expression conditions and using different host strains was investigated with cloning of the toxic chimeric protein gene in pET28a.
+There are various strategies to increase expression of toxic peptides and proteins in E. coli such as using fusion tags and modification of expression conditions[18] In this study, we cloned the toxic chimeric protein gene in pET32a to examine the possibility of protein expression of the toxic chimeric protein by optimizing expression conditions and using different host strains was investigated with cloning of the toxic chimeric protein gene in pET28a.